 Sales

 E-signatures streamline the sales process by eliminating the need for physical paperwork and manual signing.
-Sales teams can send contracts, agreements, and proposals to clients electronically, allowing for faster turnaround times.
+Sales teams can send contracts, agreements and proposals to clients electronically, facilitating faster turnaround times.
 E-signatures enhance the customer experience by reducing delays and simplifying the signing process, ultimately accelerating deal closure and revenue generation.

 HR

-HR departments deal with numerous documents that require signatures, such as employment contracts, offer letters, onboarding forms, and employee policies.
-E-signatures simplify the HR workflow by enabling digital document signing, eliminating printing, scanning, and physical storage.
-This improves efficiency, saves time, reduces errors, and enhances the overall employee onboarding experience.
+HR departments deal with numerous documents that require signatures, such as employment contracts, offer letters, onboarding forms and employee policies.
+E-signatures simplify the HR workflow by enabling digital document signing and eliminating printing, scanning and physical storage.
+This improves efficiency, saves time, reduces errors and enhances the employee onboarding experience.

-If you want to learn about the specific features HR teams benefit most from, read here for more information.
+If you want to learn about the specific features HR teams benefit most from, check out our solutions for HR for more information.

 IT and ops

-For more information about the specific features IT&Ops teams benefit most from, read here for more information.
+For more information about the specific features IT&Ops teams benefit most from, check out our solutions for IT and ops.

 Legal

-Legal departments frequently handle contracts, nondisclosure agreements, legal notices, and other legal documents that require signatures.
-E-signatures provide several benefits to the legal team, including faster turnaround times, increased security, improved audit trails, and reduced costs associated with printing, shipping, and storage.
-E-signature solutions often include advanced authentication and encryption measures, ensuring the integrity and authenticity of the signed documents.
+Legal departments frequently handle contracts, nondisclosure agreements, legal notices and other legal documents that all require signatures.
+E-signatures help with faster turnaround times, increased security, improved audit trails and reduced costs associated with printing, shipping and storage.
+These solutions often include advanced authentication and encryption measures, ensuring the integrity and authenticity of the signed document.

 Finance